Marina Zenovich

 Marina Zenovich is an American filmmaker known for her biographical documentaries.
 Her films include LANCE, Robin Williams: Come Inside My Mind, Richard Pryor: Omit the Logic and Roman Polanski: Wanted and Desired, which won two Emmy awards.

 Early life and education

 Zenovich was born in Fresno, California.
-She is the daughter of George N. Zenovich, a former California State Senator and Judge of Serbian heritage, and Vera "Kika"” Zenovich, who was born in Dubrovnik, Yugoslavia.
+She is the daughter of George N. Zenovich, a former California State Senator and Judge of Serbian heritage, and Vera "Kika"” Zenovich, who was born in Dubrovnik, Croatia.
 Her sister is actress Ninon Zenovich (aka Ninon Aprea).
 The Fifth District Court of Appeals Courthouse in Fresno is named after her father.
 When he died in 2013, she made a film for the memorial service to celebrate his life.